bwlewis/feathercache/inst/backends/mongoose/README.md

 strategy and then clients may download or delete them without advance knowledge of storage location.
 This approach introduces latency on the order of the mongoose cluster size, but provides an *extremely* simple way to take advantage of aggregated bandwidth from multiple servers.
-It wokrs best with smallish numbers of mongoose servers.
+It works best with smallish numbers of mongoose servers.